Evansville Purple Aces

 The Evansville Purple Aces are the intercollegiate sports teams and players of the University of Evansville, located in Evansville, Indiana.
 The Aces athletic program is a member of the Missouri Valley Conference and competes at the NCAA's Division I level.
 Evansville's mascot is Ace Purple, and the school colors are purple, white and orange.

-Prior to joining Division I in 1977, the Aces were in the Division II men's basketball championship tournaments 15 of 20 years and won the title in 1959, '60, '64, '65, and '71.
+Prior to joining Division I in 1977, the Aces were in the Division II men's basketball championship tournaments 15 of 20 years and won the title in 1959, 1960, 1964, 1965, and 1971.

 Sports sponsored

 Moores Hill College moved to Evansville and became Evansville College in 1919.
 The athletics program was begun with the opening of the new campus.

-A member of the Missouri Valley Conference, the University of Evansville sponsors teams in seven men's and nine women's NCAA sanctioned sports.
+A member of the Missouri Valley Conference, the University of Evansville sponsors teams in seven men's and nine women's NCAA-sanctioned sports.

 Baseball

+The first officially sanctioned Evansville College baseball team was formed in 1924.
+John Harmon was hired as the first head coach of the then-Evansville College Pioneers.
+Their first game was against Bethel College, which led to a 5–4 Pioneers victory, marking their first in school history.

+The Purple Aces have competed in the Missouri Valley Conference since 1995.
+The Purple Aces play all home games on German American Bank Field at Charles H. Braun Stadium.
+The team competed in two NCAA Division II baseball tournaments before they started competing in Division I in 1995.
+Since then they have competed in four NCAA Division I baseball tournaments and have won one regional championship.

 Five players from the Purple Aces baseball team have appeared in Major League Baseball: Andy Benes, Sal Fasano, Jamey Carroll, Kyle Freeland, and Rob Maurer.